 Wednesday 21st April 2021 – 8pm (GMT)

 I’m delighted to welcome Susan Golombok as a webinar speaker after reading her recent book “We are Family”.
-She’ll be sharing with us her long-term research into families conceived through ART (Assisted Reproductive Technologies), in particular what she has found when researching families who have needed to use a donor to conceive.
+She shared with us her long-term research into families conceived through ART (Assisted Reproductive Technologies), in particular what she has found when researching families who have needed to use a donor to conceive.

 Her pioneering research on lesbian mother families, gay father families, single mothers by choice and families created by ART (including IVF, donor conception and surrogacy) has been instrumental to our understanding of both child development and social and ethical issues related to family life.